 Figure I.1 illustrates an end-to-end media/bearer path between user equipment (UE) in a PSTN and VoIP network domain.
 The interworking of the two different user plane protocol stacks is provided by an H.248 physical-to-RTP media gateway (such as a trunking gateway (TGW) in this example).
-It may be noted that the TGW is located at the edge of the RTP domain, hence providing the "RTP endsystem" topology (according to [IETF RFC 5117]).
+It may be noted that the TGW is located at the edge of the RTP domain, hence providing the "RTP endsystem" topology (according to [b-IETF RFC 5117]).
 However, the "RTP endsystem" is located at core network level, far away from the real user location ("the remote PSTN terminal UE B").
 This observation is important concerning performance measurements with respect to user specific metrics (such as of type "QoE").

 …

-The performance monitoring network is engineered in such a way, that the reporting of measurement results towards control plane is solely under responsibility of H.248 MGs ("and not of VoIP terminal equipment").
-There are consequently H.248-based reporting points (RPH.248).
-UE A has therefore to transfer the measurements of MPT and MPA via RTCP ("the RPRTCP of UE A ") back to the H.248 MG, which collects the data (via CP) and reports them typically at a later point in time (e.g., when the call is terminated) via RPH.248 as H.248 statistics.
+The performance monitoring network is engineered in such a way, that the reporting of measurement results towards the control plane is solely under responsibility of H.248 MGs ("and not of VoIP terminal equipment").
+There is consequently a H.248-based reporting point (RPH.248).
+UE A therefore has to transfer the measurements of MPT and MPA via RTCP ("the RPRTCP of UE A ") back to the H.248 MG, which collects the data (via CP) and reports them typically at a later point in time (e.g., when the call is terminated) via RPH.248 as H.248 statistics.

 Observation I.1.b: